 Read about our fee policy.

-What funded programs are available to help pay for services?
+What government funding is available to help pay for services?

-Mercy Health is an approved aged care provider.
+Mercy Health is an approved provider of home care services.
 We deliver a broad range of programs which are either subsidised or fully funded by the Commonwealth and state and territory governments.

 Funded programs include: